tactics-osrs/Kill-on-Demand-batch/README.md

+## Kill On Demand (1&2)

 I have released 2 versions of this.
+Below are the differences in the two.

 ## Version 1
 The first version will close ALL of the processes related to the input process name and extention.
 E.G. "Discord.exe" will close all Processes related to discord.